Pinggy-io/pinggy_website/content/blog/best_ngrok_alternatives.md

 The **Tailscale Funnel** represents a functionality enabling the directing of external internet traffic towards one or multiple nodes within your Tailscale network.
 This can be likened to the act of openly sharing a node, granting accessibility to anyone, irrespective of their possession of Tailscale.

 Using Tailscale Funnel you can achive the functionality of Ngrok.

+## 8. Cloudflare Tunnel

+{{< link href="https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/" >}}Cloudflare Tunnel{{< /link >}} allows users to connect their applications and services to cloudflare infrastructure without requiring a public IP address.
+To use Cloudflare Tunnels, users need to install a daemon called `cloudflared` on their local computer.
+Cloudflare Tunnels are capable of creating secure connections for various protocols like HTTP web servers, SSH servers, and remote desktops to link to Cloudflare.
+This ensures that your end-users can route traffic via Cloudflare securely, while preventing attacks.

+In the broad scheme of Cloudflare offerings, using Cloudflare Tunnels, organizations can setup Internet-native Zero Trust Network Access (ZTNA).
+Read more about it {{< link href="https://www.cloudflare.com/zero-trust/products/access/" >}}here{{< /link >}}.

+{{< image "best_ngrok_alternatives/cloudflaretunnel.webp" "cloudflare tunnels" >}}

 ## Top 5 Open Source Ngrok alternatives